Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 ## Develop

-Don't hesitate to talk about features you want to develop by creating/commenting an issue before you start working on them :).
+Always talk about features you want to develop by creating/finding and commenting the issue tackling your problem before you start working on it, and inform the community that you begin coding by claiming the issue.

+Once you are ready to show your code to ask for feedback, submit a *draft* Pull Request.
+Once you are ready for a code review before merge, submit a Pull Request.
+In any case, please link your PR to the issues it solves by using the GitHub syntax: "fixes #issue_number".

 ### Prerequisites